wassimkassem/NeuroVision/README.md

   <img src="images/Ex3.png" alt="Ex3" width="180"/>
 </p>

-**Neurovision** was created to automate brain MRI abnormality detection with the goal of matching or even exceeding specialist-level consistency and reliability.

 Our approach leverages deep learning and convolutional neural networks (CNNs) to automatically segment, classify, and predict various brain abnormalities such as tumors and neurodegenerative diseases directly from MRI scans.

 ## 🚀 Project Motivation